 The next of the Big Three on our list is American Airlines, another giant.
 American Airlines is the biggest airline in the world on multiple levels: based on fleet size, scheduled passengers carried, and revenue per passenger-mile (a common industry metric; the amount of money they make for transporting one passenger one mile).

-You can spot American Airlines planes in more than 50 countries around the world and at more than ten hubs.
+You can spot American Airlines planes in over 50 countries and at more than 10 hubs.
 Its sheer size and far reach around the country help drive lower fares for the average passenger, translating into great savings for those who know how to look.

 Delta Air Lines